Our Pick: Helinox

 2 ozlisted weight of the Z Seat: a warm, dry seat anywhere, for less weight than a candy bar

 Two listed ounces is the kind of number that ends arguments.
-It is one-ninth of a Chair Zero, a weight so small that carrying it requires no justification and skipping it saves nothing worth saving.
+It is a small fraction of a Chair Zero, a weight so small that carrying it requires no justification and skipping it saves nothing worth saving.
 What it will not do is hold your back: you still lean on trees, rocks, or your pack, and you still sit at ground level.
 But it works during the day in a way no chair does, whipped out at every snack break, summit lunch, and soggy log, not just at camp, and gear you use eight times a day has a different value than gear you use once each evening.

-The ladder's dirty secret: most hikers who agonize over the chair question would be 80 percent as happy with this plus a good tree to lean on, for 10 percent of the weight and a third of the price.
+The ladder's dirty secret: most hikers who agonize over the chair question would be 80 percent as happy with this plus a good tree to lean on, for 10 percent of the weight and a quarter of the price.
 Start here.
 If you spend a season resenting the missing backrest, the Chair Zero will still be there, and now you will know the pound is worth it to you.

 Listed weight